 GPS coordinates: 36.990639, -111.483460

 Reached via S.R.
 276 from the north and located on the western side of the lake, Bullfrog Marina offers the second-most variety of services on Lake Powell after Wahweap.
 Bullfrog is also the closest marina to Salt Lake City.
-The National Park Service provides a launch ramp, portable toilet dump station, free boat pump-out station, picnic area, fish cleaning station, and paved landing strip for aircraft.
-The concessionaire, ARAMARK, provides a full range of visitor services, including a lodge, housekeeping units, restaurant, gift shop, grocery store, two campgrounds (one with hook-ups), laundry, showers, service station, boat rental, and boat repair.
+The National Park Service provides a launch ramp, portable toilet dump station, free boat pump-out station, picnic area, fish cleaning station and paved landing strip for aircraft.
+The concessionaire, ARAMARK, provides a full range of visitor services, including a lodge, housekeeping units, restaurant, gift shop, grocery store, two campgrounds (one with hook-ups), laundry, showers, service station, boat rental and boat repair.
 Boat tours are also available.
 There is also a post office in Bullfrog.
 The State of Utah maintains a regularly scheduled vehicle ferry between Halls Crossing and Bullfrog, but it's currently out of service due to low water.